eManPrague/frui.ts/examples/complexdemo/docs/05-Authorization.md

 registerView(LoginView, LoginViewModel);
 ```

-Note that we need to use `observer` function because the view should update as `vm.canLogin` changes.
+Note that we need to use the `observer` function because the view should update as `vm.canLogin` changes.

 ## Login workflow